Peace718/Factory-Downtime-and-Gender-Pay-Equality-Analysis/README.md

 ### Data Preparation
 The dataset was imported into Tableau.
 A calculated field called Unhealthy was created to measure machine downtime.

 Logic used:
-- Each telemetry message represents 10 minutes
+- Each telemetry message represents 10 minutes.
-- If machine status = Unhealthy, assign 10 minutes of downtime
+- If machine status = Unhealthy, assign 10 minutes of downtime.
-- If machine status = Healthy, assign 0 minutes
+- If machine status = Healthy, assign 0 minutes.

 This allowed total downtime to be calculated across factories and machine types.

 ### Data Visualization - Dashboard